This post may include affiliate links. Thank you for your support.

 Got questions?
 I’ve got answers!
 If you ever run into an issue, have a question, or need any clarification – please feel free to drop them in the comments section.
 I’m happy to help when I can!

 If you follow the recipe below, you shouldn’t need to thicken it.
-However, if you prefer your curry sauce to be extra thick, simply simmer the coconut milk mixture until it reaches your desired viscosity before adding the peppers, carrots or fish.
+However, if you prefer your creamy red curry coconut milk sauce to be extra thick, simply simmer the coconut milk mixture until it reaches your desired viscosity before adding the peppers, carrots, and salmon.

 The creamy, spicy flavors of your Thai salmon with coconut curry are a delight all on their own, but if you want to turn this weeknight wonder into a bona fide feast, try serving it with:

-• My Slow Cooker Thai Noodle Soup makes the perfect appetizer for a Thai-themed dinner party!
+• Start with Soup.
+My Thai chicken soup with noodles makes the perfect appetizer for a Thai-themed dinner party!
 As a bonus, it cooks in the crockpot while you go about your day.

 Storing leftovers

-• If possible, store the salmon separately from the curry sauce to maintain the salmon’s texture.
-Use airtight containers to prevent any fridge smells from leaking in, or fish smells from leaking out.
+• Storage Tip: If possible, store the salmon separately from the curry sauce to maintain the salmon’s texture.

-• Gently reheat the curry sauce in a pot over medium-low heat, stirring occasionally.
+• Reheating: Reheat the curry sauce first on the stovetop over medium-low heat, stirring occasionally.
 If the sauce has thickened too much, you can thin it with a little water or additional coconut milk.
-Once the sauce is heated through, add the salmon and heat until it is just warmed.
+Once the sauce is warm throughout, add the salmon and heat until it is just warmed.

 Cheyanne